As Brasileiras

 As Brasileiras (The Brazilians - The Women) is a Brazilian television series co-produced by Rede Globo and Lereby Productions.
 The series aired on Rede Globo from 2 February 2012 to 28 June 2012.
 The series is a spin-off of As Cariocas.
 Each episode has a separate storyline, all located in different Brazilian states.

 Premise

-The series features a cast of 22 actresses representing Brazil's female diversity, such as Juliana Paes, Giovanna Antonelli, Gloria Pires, Fernanda Montenegro.
+The series features a cast of 22 actresses representing Brazil's female diversity, such as Juliana Paes, Giovanna Antonelli, Gloria Pires, and Fernanda Montenegro.
 The series features powerful, fragile, funny, protective, beautiful, talented and insightful women.